corrode/corrode.github.io/content/drafts/async/index.md

 #[tokio::main]
 async fn main() {
-    read_contents("foo.txt"); // This will print a warning, but it would compile }
+    // This will print a warning, but not do anything at runtime read_contents("foo.txt");
+}
 ```